rnadanadia/Clustering_Enron/README.md

    - [X] Nadia : Data Cleaning and visualization

    ***Challenge for today***
-   - Tim :  To create a first cluster, using Kmeans and plotting and understanding clustering process.
+   1. Tim :  To create a first cluster, using Kmeans and plotting and understanding clustering process.
-   - Kivanc :To implemente time and understanding clustering
+   2. Kivanc :To implemente time and understanding clustering.
-   - Anjali: Overall understand all steps of preprocessing for topic modelling but facing some issue in  visualizing  model (showing some error) .
+   3. Anjali: Overall understand all steps of preprocessing for topic modelling but facing some issue in  visualizing  model (showing some error).
-   - Nadia : Data visualization in LDA is empty, might caused by the data process
+   4. Nadia : Data visualization in LDA is empty, might caused by the data process.

-#### - Wednesday
+### Wednesday
    ***General***
    - [ ] Brainstorming at 09.00 and 12.00
    - [ ] Deadline : 2 model run  and comparing/ analysing both models outcome based on visulaization (improve model if required)